Module id

 §Atom Identification Constructs

-This module contains the foundational types and logic for working with Atom identifiers in a cryptographically secure namespace.
-This enables universal, collision-resistant addressing of software packages (atoms) across sources, with end-to-end integrity from origin to content.
+This module provides foundational types for creating and managing atom identifiers within a cryptographically secure namespace.
+It enables universal, collision-resistant addressing of software packages (atoms), ensuring end-to-end integrity from origin to content.

 §High-Level Vision

-The system is designed to create a layered, cryptographic address space for atoms, allowing unambiguous identification and retrieval across diverse repositories or sources.
-At a conceptual level, this involves:
+The system establishes a layered, cryptographic address space for atoms, facilitating unambiguous identification and retrieval across diverse repositories.
+This is achieved through:

-- An immutable origin identifier (e.g., a repository’s root commit hash) to anchor the namespace and ensure domain separation.
+• An immutable origin identifier (e.g., a repository’s root commit hash) to anchor the namespace.

 §Key Concepts

-Atom Tags are Unicode identifiers that descriptively label atoms within an origin.
-They are validated to ensure they contain only safe characters and contribute to a vast address space for cryptographic disambiguation.
+• Atom Labels: Unicode identifiers that label atoms within an origin.
+They are validated to ensure they contain only safe, descriptive characters.

 §Usage Example